usds/justice40-tool/INSTALLATION-es.md

 *[Read this in English](INSTALLATION.md)*

 ## Software requerido
-- git, node, yarn, gatsby-cli, and an IDE
+- git, node, and an IDE

 ### Instalar Git